 1. Questionnaires that will ask about your fatigue, other symptoms you may be experiencing, your functional status, and your quality of life.

 2. Blood draw (< 1 tablespoon of blood).
 The blood will be used to look at genetic information that might contribute to fatigue as well as to measure mitochondrial function.
 Mitochondria produce energy for your body.

+The genetic tests that will be done are not designed to look for genes that might predict your risk of getting any disease.

 Risks and Discomforts